Bromwell High: Home releases

 In December 2005 a DVD release in Australia featured the first five episodes out of sequence, i.e.: Tolerance, Keisha's in Love, Police Story, No More Teachers and — billed as a "bonus" - Fire Drill.
 The DVD received an 'M' censor rating, and of the five episodes on it, only Keisha's in Love and No More Teachers were screened in the UK.
 No further episodes were released in Australia.

 A UK DVD release was originally planned for early 2006 - in connection with which a 15m 23s Making of Bromwell High short was certified by the British Board of Film Classification as a '15' on 31 January 2006 - but was subsequently cancelled.
 The thirteen episodes were certified as '15' on 30 August 2006, apart from Keisha's in Love, which was classified as a '12', for the release of the complete series as a two-disc set on 9 October 2006.
 This release contains all 13 episodes (seven of which have never aired in the UK, and which appear on the second disc erroneously labelled as "Season Two"), and extras include the previously prepared Making of Bromwell High short, deleted scenes and outtakes, commentary on the episode Sweets, and the original animatic storyboard for Baby Boom.

 An uncensored Canadian DVD set was released on 19 August 2008 from Phase 4 Films / kaBOOM!
-Entertainment as Bromwell High - The Complete Season (Polyvalente Baptiste Huard - La Saison Complète in French).
+Entertainment and Nelvana as Bromwell High - The Complete Season (Polyvalente Baptiste Huard - La Saison Complète in French).
 It featured all episodes on two discs, with a rating of 18A under the Canadian Home Video Rating System.